 Dopamine Detox: Reset your brain’s reward system to crave focus and healthy satisfaction over instant gratification."

-Before you know it an hour’s passed, yet you don’t feel like you’ve achieved a lot.
+Have you ever noticed how easy it is to reach for your phone and start incessantly scrolling through short reels and social media posts?
+Before you know it an hour’s passed, yet you don’t feel like you’ve achieved much.
 What starts off as a great distraction ends up robbing valuable time, which you’ll never get back.

 The same happens when you reach out for a sweet snack looking for a quick sugar rush, or you pour a glass of wine when you feel bored or restless?